keshavlearndevops/devopscourse/pushdockerimage/README.md

 2. Install Docker on the EC2 after Jenkins is installed by following the instructions on https://serverfault.com/questions/836198/how-to-install-docker-on-aws-ec2-instance-with-ami-ce-ee-update

-3. Run `sudo chmod 666 /var/run/docker.sock` on the EC2 after Docker is installed.
+3. Run `sudo chmod 666 /var/run/docker.sock` on the EC2 after Docker is installed....

 4. Install Git on the EC2 by running `sudo yum install git`